• Skip to primary navigation

 • Water : Water used to soak the rice and helps to achieve the porridge-like consistency.

-• Salt : Salt enhances the tangy and spicy flavour of the condiment.
+• Salt : Salt enhances the taste of the porridge.

 Step by Step Pictures